 - Make sure that new Thermal power plants are only established in regions where there is no scarcity of water availability.

-- Promote adoption of water-efficient technologies for operation of power plants and production of energy.
+- Promote the adoption of water-efficient technologies for operation of power plants and the production of energy.

 - National Thermal Power Corporation (NTPC) is exploring solutions such as desalination plants which can create additional water for human use, and floating Solar PV can reduce the natural rate of evaporation and support conservation of water.